cristiklein/simpy/README.txt

 The SimPy distribution contains tutorials, in-depth documentation, and a large number of examples.

-SimPy is released under the GNU LGPL.
+SimPy is released under the MIT License.
 Simulation model developers are encouraged to share their SimPy modeling techniques with the SimPy community.
 Please post a message to the `SimPy-Users mailing list`__.